rokath/trice/docs/TraceWithTrice.md

 - The `%s` format specifier is not supported by the `TRICE` macro.
 - Strings, known at compile time should be a part of a format string.
 - Strings created at runtime, need a special `TRICE_S` macro, which accepts exactly one type `%s` format specifier.
-The are allowed to a size of 1000 bytes each.
+They are allowed to a size of 1000 bytes each.

 ###  4.16. <a name='Extendedformatspecifierpossibilities'></a>Extended format specifier possibilities